Microsoft Merchant Server: Naming

 Microsoft chose the name "Merchant Server" because, at that time, Netscape was shipping a product named Commerce Server.
 To avoid trademark issues, Microsoft needed a different name.
 When Merchant Server was folded into Site Server, they were able to use the term "Commerce" as a subtitle to the trademarkable "Site Server" name.

 In later years, after Netscape's product was no longer in the market, Microsoft was able to return to their original desire and call it Microsoft Commerce Server.

 Related Technologies

-Merchant Server required the Windows NT 4.0 operating systems.
-It was also dependent on SQL database, such as Microsoft SQL Server or Oracle.
+Merchant Server required the Windows NT 3.51 or Windows NT 4.0 operating system with Internet Information Services (IIS).
+It was also dependent on an ODBC-compliant SQL database, such as Microsoft SQL Server or Oracle.